 With respect to the cost of funds, the Bank's goal is to grow the least expensive category of funding sources.
-The largest average balance increase for 2018 was \$32.2 million in savings deposits over 2017's average balances.
-This growth was mostly responsible for the increase in funding expense of 18 basis points when comparing 2018 to 2017.
+The largest average balance increase for 2019 was \$169.1 million in savings deposits over 2018's average balances.
+This growth was mostly responsible for the increase in funding expense of 56 basis points when comparing 2019 to 2018.

 The Company will always prefer to see improvement in real dollars over percentages.
-The strategy for increasing core deposits, in order to mitigate the higher cost of funds and to continue to establish the opportunity for fee dollars from services provided, remains for 2020.
+The strategy for increasing core deposits, in order to mitigate the higher cost of funds and to continue to establish the opportunity for fee dollars from services provided, remains for 2021.

-Total assets of the Company increased overall as did the earning assets in both average and year end during 2019 and 2018.
-This matched the movement in interest dollars and in yields.
+Total assets of the Company increased overall as did the earning assets in both average and year-end during 2020 and 2019.
+This matched the movement in interest dollars.
 The percentage of average earning assets to total average assets reflects the best utilization of funds.
-For 2019, the percentage at 94.26% was only slightly higher than 2018 at 94.23%.
-The addition of offices in 2017, 2018 and 2019 increased the non-earning assets with cash balances held at the new offices and also the investment in the capital assets of their building and furniture.
-What made 2019 more profitable was the percentage of average loans to total assets.
-For 2019 the average balance of loans to total average assets was 75.32%, for 2018, 74.77%, for 2017, 72.76%.
+For 2020, the percentage at 93.60% was only slightly lower than 2019 at 94.26%.
+The addition of new offices increased the non-earning assets with cash balances held at the new offices and also the investment in the capital assets of their building and furniture.
+One of the things that helped to improve the profitability of 2020 was the percentage of average loans to total assets.
+For 2020 the average balance of loans to total average assets was 74.21%, for 2019, 75.32%, for 2018, 74.77%.
 Loans are the highest yielding asset for the Company.

 Net interest spread is the difference between what the Company earns on its assets and what it pays on its liabilities.
 It is generally from this spread that the Company must fund its operations and generate profit.
 When the asset yield decreases so must funding costs in order to maintain profitability.
 It becomes increasingly challenging as the asset yield gets closer to the prime lending rate, or the break-even point, of operations.
-The challenge began to change in 2016 as rates increased in December 2015.
 In a rising rate environment, the challenge is to hold the cost steady while allowing time for the asset portfolio to rise.
 Floors and ceilings on variable products also impact the level of increase in either scenario.
-The 25 basis point prime rate increase of 2015 did little to increase the rate on the variable loans because of the floors in place and the spread of rate to prime.
-The floors provided yield protection in the previous lower rate environment and the rising rates wouldn't benefit the asset yield until the spread plus prime is higher than the floor.
+The floors provide yield protection in the current lower rate environment while the rising rates will not benefit the asset yield until the spread plus prime is higher than the floor.
 The challenge is to increase the spread during renewals and on new loans.
-After the December 2015 rate increase, it was another year before the next rate hike in December of 2016.
-These two rate hikes had little effect on the profitability as the majority of loans were still below the floors.
-It wasn't until the third and fourth rate hikes of March and June 2017, that the majority of loans were now either equal to or over the floors.
-This helped the asset yield in 2017.
-In December 2017 along with March, June, September and December of 2018, there were rate hikes which contributed to the increased asset yield for 2018 and 2019.
-During 2019, there were rate decreases in August, September and October.
+After the rate hikes in 2017 and 2018, the majority of the loans were now either equal to or over the floors which contributed to the increased asset yield in 2018 and 2019.
+With the rate decreases in 2019 and 2020, many loans reverted back to the floors.

-In terms of interest expense, 2019's increase as compared to 2018 was approximately 68.4% due to the increase in rates.
-2018's increase was due to an increase in rates as compared to 2017.
+In terms of interest expense, 2020's decrease as compared to 2019 was approximately 134.2% due to the decrease in rates.
+2019's increase was due to an increase in rates as compared to 2018.